 The much loved Yazoo chanteuse with the big smokey voice tours her latest album the minutes.

 Current stomping ground for Creed guitarist Mark Tremonti and bass player Brian Marshall, named after a bridge near where Tremonti grew up in Detroit.
 Lead singer Myles Kennedy also moonlights fronting Slash's band.

 Andy Irvine & Paul Brady

-The Irish folk duo celebrate their 40th anniversary.
+The Irish folk duo celebrate the 40th anniversary of their 1976 album.

 An Audience with Ian Waite and Natalie Lowe

 An audience with the Strictly Come Dancing duo.

 BBC Radio Ulster School Choir Of The Year 2017